-Note 10.
+Note 11.
 Related Party

-During the years ended September 30, 2023 and 2022, the Organization utilized marketing services affiliated with a member of the Board.
-Payments to this individual were \$8,250 and \$9,675 for the years ended September 30, 2023 and 2022, respectively.
+During the years ended September 30, 2022 and 2021, the Organization utilized marketing services affiliated with a member of the Board.
+Payments to this individual were \$9,675 and \$14,455 for the years ended September 30, 2022 and 2021, respectively.

-Note 11.
+Note 12.
 Contributed Nonfinancial Assets

-Contributed nonfinancial assets include donated property plant and equipment, materials and supplies, professional services, and other in-kind contributions.
-Contributions of donated services that create or enhance nonfinancial assets or that require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation, are recorded at their fair values in the period received.
+Contributed nonfinancial assets include donated property plant and equipment, materials and supplies, professional services, and other in-kind contributions which are recorded at the respective fair values of the good or services received.
 Contributed goods are recorded at fair value at the date of donation.
-No significant contributions of such goods or services were received during the years ended September 30, 2023 and 2022, respectively.
+No significant contributions of such goods or services were received during the years ended September 30, 2022 and 2021, respectively.

-Note 12.
+Note 13.
 Subsequent Events

-The Organization has evaluated all subsequent events through December 8, 2023, the date the financial statements were available to be issued.
+The Organization has evaluated all subsequent events through December 9, 2022, the date the financial statements were available to be issued.
 The Organization has determined there are no subsequent events that require recognition or disclosure.